 Dependent on your number of subscribers and video views.
 You can increase your income by using keywords in your video titles and description, and using social media to bring traffic to your channel.

 Like I said in the very beginning, it takes time to build a business.
-That’s often one of the hardest investments to make because you can go a while without seeing a return.
+Time is often the hardest investment to make, which is why we recommend starting with the best ideas.
+Here are our top picks:

 What I’ve learned from my experience and watching others is that people who quit are just on the cusp of starting to make money.
 But they get frustrated and quit early.
 I get it, but remember that it takes determination to make them work.